aaubry/PublicDomain/README.md

 # PublicDomain

-Random utilities that can be reused freely without constraints
+Random utilities that can be reused freely without constraints.

+Everything in this repository is public domain.
+Just don't expect me to support it.